Johan Wahjudi

 Johan Wahjudi (洪耀龍 (Hóng Yàolóng); 10 February 1953 – 15 November 2019) was an Indonesian badminton player.
 Though he played some singles at the international level early in his career, he soon became a doubles specialist noted for his alert and consistent play alongside his more mercurial partner Tjun Tjun.
+The duo became the first ever men's doubles world number one in the first IBF world ranking release in 1978.

 Career

 Wahjudi and Tjun won men's doubles in the IBF's first World Championships in 1977.